-All too often eCommerce systems built by "Web Developers" lack the inventory controls to effectively run a large scale operation.
+All too often, eCommerce systems lack the inventory controls to effectively run a large scale operation.
 When we architected Slatwall’s Inventory Management system, we didn't look to eCommerce platforms for inspiration.
 Instead, we modeled some of the industries that lead ERP and warehouse management software platforms.
 This fundamental understanding of how inventory works in the real world allows Slatwall to provide unparalleled capabilities.

 We treat inventory moving in and out of Slatwall just like an accounting platform.
 This allows for us to not just tell you how much inventory you have on hand right now, but how much inventory you had on hand this time last year, or just last Tuesday.
 It isn't just about knowing how much inventory you have on hand, it is also about how much is coming in from vendors and when it will arrive, or how much is committed for orders that have not yet shipped.

 Unlike many eCommerce systems Slatwall has the capability to actually place PO's with your vendors and receive those PO's into inventory.
 This means that your entire inventory lifecycle, from vendor purchase to customer order fulfillment, can exist within Slatwall.
 However, if you have another system for purchase orders, then Slatwall can provide a data sync so your customers can see things like when out-of-stock inventory is expected to be back in stock.

 If your business has the opportunity to sell goods that you don't need to keep in inventory it can be a great way to free up capital and alleviate cash flow issues.
 Utilizing manufacturers or distributors that offer drop shipping can also allow you to offer a broader product line.
 All of this is great, but if your system can't handle things like inventory feeds from your dropshippers or provide visibility into order statuses, it can leave your customers frustrated.
 Slatwall provides the tools you need to solve both sides of the equation and grow your bottom line.